Get into the swing of things with this golf management program - 2020/2021

 - Graduates of this program who wish to pursue further education have numerous pathway opportunities to degrees and other diplomas both here at Fanshawe College and around the globe.
 Students are encouraged to search the various links on the Tourism, Hospitality and Culinary Arts website and discuss the program specific opportunities with the Tourism, Hospitality and Culinary Arts Student Success Advisor.

 - Graduates of this program can apply for admission to the One-Year Guest Relations Management - Concierge Specialist program or Special Events Planning program offered by Fanshawe College.

 - Graduates of this program, who meet the admission requirements, may apply for program transfer to Level 3 of the Food and Beverage Management Ontario College Diploma program or Level 3 of the Hospitality - Hotel and Resort Services Management Ontario College Diploma program offered by Fanshawe College, School of Tourism, Hospitality and Culinary Arts.
-"Application for Program Transfer" forms are available from the Office of the Registrar, Room E1012.
+"Application for Program Transfer" forms are available from the Office of the Registrar, Downtown Campus, Building B (LDB) Room 202 or London Campus (at Oxford Street) Room E1012.

 - Specific pathways meet the educational requirements for the PGA of Canada (Discuss with Coordinator)

 - This program prepares students for their "CCM" Certified Club Manager Designation

 - For information about Program Pathways visit www.fanshawec.ca/programpathways